This article gives instructions on installing Windows on your Mac for the first time to use with Parallels Desktop.

 You may install Windows from a DVD or an .iso disc image, or a bootable USB drive.

 Important: Windows installation files with an .exe extension can be used only to upgrade an existing Windows virtual machine (VM).
-If you are performing a new install to create a new Windows VM, the .exe installation file will not work.
+If you are performing a new Windows installation, the .exe file will not work.
 Please contact local retailer to request either a physical disc or an .iso image.

 Parallels Wizard will detect the installation media automatically for installing Windows.